Quality Assurance

 Useful for a quick “Health Check” of the entire backend.

-• Prerequisite: A valid “Backend Integration Test Command” must be configured in Project > Project Settings.
-You must prepare and have your test tools and test scripts ready.
+- Prerequisite: A valid “Backend Integration Test Command” must be configured in Project Settings.

-• Generates a formal Integration Test Report in docs/test_reports/, detailing pass/fail status for every module.
+- Outcome: Generates a formal Integration Test Report in

 3. Front-End Validation